To listen to Nancy's full response on Mornings with Kelli and Steve on Moody Radio, here!

 Long before councils were ever convened, Christians, especially local church elders, were constantly collecting, evaluating and deciding which of the many writings of their day carried the authority of the Apostles.

 The doctrines of the church are a reflection of what Christ taught and what was originally set by the disciples of Christ.
-Paul list a few beginning principles in Hebrews 6:1-2, “Therefore let us leave the elementary doctrine of Christ and go on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment.”
+Paul recorded the New Testament doctrine. in Hebrews 6:1-2, “Therefore let us leave the elementary doctrine of Christ and go on to maturity, not laying again a foundation of repentance from dead works and of faith toward God, and of instruction about washings, the laying on of hands, the resurrection of the dead, and eternal judgment.”

 The point was to explain that they were to move away from the covenant of the law, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”
 Ephesians 2:8-9